DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-16-add-other-qualification.md

 tags:
 - AN021
 ---
-Beyond the qualifications required to be eligible for teacher training, candidates should provide details of other qualifications they have gained to demonstrate their subject knowledge and broader academic achievements.
-This information is not required, but providing it will likely improve a candidate’s chance of being invited to interview.
+Beyond the qualifications required for teacher training, candidates should provide details of other qualifications they have to demonstrate their subject knowledge and broader academic achievements.
+Giving this information is not mandatory, but it will likely improve a candidate’s chance of being invited to interview.

 Since the service launched in November, candidates have not felt compelled to complete this section fully.
-We initially tried to address this issue by renaming the section from ‘Other relevant qualifications’ to ‘Academic and other relevant qualifications’.
-However, some candidates were still not listing all of their other qualifications, in particular A Levels and other GCSEs.
+We initially tried to address the issue by renaming the section from ‘Other relevant qualifications’ to ‘Academic and other relevant qualifications’.
+However, some candidates were still not listing all their other qualifications, in particular A Levels and other GCSEs.

 ## User needs